 Dr. Vorp has worked closely with clinical colleagues to develop a multi-disciplinary, NIH-funded research program focusing on abdominal aortic aneurysm disease, vascular “mechanopathobiology” (the role of biomechanical forces in the development of vascular disease), and tissue engineering and regenerative medicine applications for vascular and urethral systems.
-Dr. Vorp has published 95 peer-reviewed articles to date, and currently serves on three editorial boards.
-His research has been supported by over $8 million in funding as principal investigator (PI), and an additional $4 million as collaborating investigator, from foundation and federal agencies such as The Whitaker Foundation, the American Heart Association (AHA), the National Institutes of Health (NIH), The Pittsburgh Foundation, and others.
+Dr. Vorp has published 142 peer-reviewed articles to date, and currently serves on three editorial boards.
+His research has been supported by more than $20 million in funding as principal investigator (PI), and an additional $8 million as collaborating investigator, from foundation and federal agencies such as The Whitaker Foundation, the American Heart Association (AHA), the National Institutes of Health (NIH), The Pittsburgh Foundation, and others.

-Dr. Vorp has mentored numerous trainees at all levels, including 13 post-doctoral fellows, 12 PhD students including one MD/PhD student, nine MS students including one MD/MS student, nine medical students, and 54 undergraduate students from 15 different universities.
+Dr. Vorp has mentored numerous trainees at all levels, including 15 post-doctoral fellows, 20 PhD students including one MD/PhD student, 13 MS students including one MD/MS student, 10 medical students, and 82 undergraduate students from 15 different universities.
 Many of his students have been supported by NIH, NSF and AHA fellowships.
-He currently serves as PI or co-PI on three training grants and has served as training faculty on three others.
+He currently serves or served as PI/Program Director or co-PI on four training grants and has served as training faculty on three others.
 This includes serving as the PI/PD of the NIH T32 Training Grant ‘Biomechanics in Regenerative Medicine’ (BiRM).